kannan-ar/MariGold.OpenXHTML/README.md

 ####Uri Schema

-The protocol relative URLs can be resolved using UriSchema property.
+The protocol relative URLs can be resolved using the UriSchema property.

 ```csharp
 doc.UriSchema = Uri.UriSchemeHttp;